carmelopz/httpServer/README.md

 "There's a maintenance in progress."

-or whatever is indicated in the Dockerfile.
+or whatever is indicated in the index.html file.